-Sometimes you need a quick and easy holiday cookie, and these Chocolate Covered OREOs are just that!
+Sometimes you need a quick and easy holiday or party cookie, and these Chocolate Covered OREOs are just that!
 This recipe is also incredibly forgiving, and great to make with kids (everyone loves to play with chocolate)!
-Coat them with your favorite holiday sprinkles, and you'll be ready to go!
+Coat them with your favorite holiday or party-themed sprinkles, and you'll be ready to go!

-- Dark chocolate: use high-quality chocolate here, either chips or a chopped bar.
+- Dark chocolate: Use high-quality chocolate here, either chocolate chips or a coarsely chopped bar.

-- Sprinkles: go crazy!
-This is where you can get really holiday festive, so use whatever you like.
+- Sprinkles: Go crazy!
+This is where you can get really festive, so use whatever you like.
+These could be holiday or party-themed sprinkles in any color or shape of your choosing.

 See full recipe below for detailed directions.

-This recipe comes together in just a few easy steps.
+This recipe comes together in just a few easy steps and you'll be ready to eat these cookies in no time!

 Melt your chocolate.
 This can be done in a double-boiler, a thick-bottomed pan over medium-low heat, or in the microwave.